Dem investigative dreams to meet cold, hard congressional reality

 And some voters — though few of the lawmakers who represent them — have expressed a desire for the House to deploy the thermonuclear presidential oversight option: impeachment.

-But long before Election Day, Democratic leaders were looking to temper their caucus', and voters', most ambitious expectations.
-With continued Republican control of the Senate, and a White House staunchly resistant to Democratic requests, the new majority's road to stiffer oversight is likely to be littered with legal obstacles and hit dead ends — not to mention, some tricky political terrain.
+But long before Election Day, Democratic leaders were looking to temper the most ambitious expectations of their caucus and their voters.
+With continued Republican control of the Senate, and a White House staunchly resistant to Democratic requests, the new House majority's road to stiffer oversight is likely to be littered with legal obstacles and hit dead ends — not to mention some tricky political terrain.

 TRUMP'S TAX RETURNS